ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-sell-products.md

 5. On the **Select a template for a new customer** page, choose a template to base the new customer card on, and then choose the **OK** button.

    A new customer card opens, prefilled with the information on the selected customer template.
 The **Name** field is prefilled with the new customer's name that you entered on the sales order.
 6. Proceed to fill in the remaining fields on the customer card.
-For more information, see [Register New Customers](sales-how-register-new-customers.md).
+Pro více informací navštivte <x3/>Evidence nového zákazníka<x4/>.
 7. When you have completed the customer card, choose the **OK** button to return to the **Sales Order** page.

    Several fields on the sales order are now filled with information that you specified on the new customer card.